petchgnz/whitepace-ui-reactjs/README.md

 # 🧩 Whitepace SaaS Landing Page (React + Tailwind CSS)

 The **Whitepace Landing Page** is a mock-up of a SaaS project management product's landing page, built using **React** and **Tailwind CSS**.
-It showcases modern design slicing, responsive layouts, and reusable React components — ideal for demonstrating front-end design and component architecture skills.
+It showcases modern design slicing and reusable React components — ideal for demonstrating front-end design and component architecture skills. ***responsive layouts is coming soon***

 ---